FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Study shows dogs can keep you energized and vitalized.

 An Australian researcher recently announced that pet ownership can save billions in health spending because pets help reduce blood pressure and risk of heart disease while connecting their owners to the community and increasing a sense of well-being.
+Just think, how often do you walk your dog?
+Then you’ll have a clue on how Fido helps you get fit yourself.

-“Research shows pet owners have lower blood pressure and cholesterol, are less depressed and have lower risk of heart disease” said University of Queensland psychologist Maggie O’Haire in a June article for The Courier-Mail in Australia.
+“Research shows pet owners have lower blood pressure and cholesterol, are less depressed, and have lower risk of heart disease” said University of Queensland psychologist Maggie O’Haire in a June article for The Courier-Mail in Australia.
 “They feel less lonely than non-pet owners and actually find it easier to get to know people.”

-O’Haire said less is known about how animals affect children, but she is studying what pets can do for children with autism spectrum disorder or Asperger syndrome.
+Furthermore, O’Haire said less is known about how animals affect children, but she is studying what pets can do for children with autism spectrum disorder or Asperger syndrome.

-Did you know that a dog can help you through a breakup?
+Here’s another health and wellness benefits of having dogs: Did you know that a dog can help you through a breakup?

 A Southern California therapy dog volunteer agrees with the Australian study.